Pure South – Fitness Guide

-Most people that join our trips have questions about how fit they need to be, so here you'll find descriptions of the hikes and activities involved on the 8-day Short South tour.
+Most people that join our trips have questions about how fit they need to be, so here you'll find descriptions of the hikes and activities involved on the 8-day Pure South tour.
 Our trips are designed for people who want to experience New Zealand's incredible array of outdoor adventures and we can tailor the trip to suit you however active you want to be.
 As long as you enjoy hiking and the outdoors you will enjoy this trip, but you certainly don't need to be a fitness expert.

 Day 1: Overnight Cruise on Milford Sound

 After meeting your guides and fellow travellers in Queenstown, we’ll get straight into it by heading for Milford Sound on arguably the most spectacular road in the country or anywhere – the scenery is mind-blowing.
 This afternoon we’ll enjoy several blissful short walks on our journey, then have a chance to meet the local wildlife of Fiordland National Park while we explore the sound by boat.

 After your first incredible night on board a boat in Milford Sound, we'll lace up our hiking boots ready to hike a stunning portion of the famous Routeburn Track.
 People hiking the entire 3-day route usually finish the Routeburn Track here so you may meet others coming down the hill, but we're going up through the forest, past beautiful waterfalls and into the alpine region for the amazing views from Key Summit.
 We'll stop for a bit at the top before heading back down to the Divide.
 We'll be out for about 3 hours in total on this hike.